TRUBDUBZ/Every-HelloWorld-Syntax/README.md

 # Every HelloWorld Syntax

-- a repo to store a simple "Hello World" application from every programming language
+- A repository to store a simple "Hello World" application from every programming language

 ## Programming Languages: